colindchung/Ecofrost/README.md

 The business is looking to expand and open a store which sells tools, parts and offers training on installation and maintenance.
 As this is under a different incorporation, I am in the process of building a new website with inventory management (with QuickBooks), online checkout and reservation, invoicing, and user management.
 For the original website, I am also working on building out an in-house payment solution to reduce processing fees and avoid the need to collect cash or E-transfer payments for large installation invoices.

 ## Technologies and tools
-Listed below are some of the tools and technologies that were used in constructing this product.
+Listed below are some of the tools and technologies that are being used in constructing this product.

 ### Frontend
 - [Figma](https://www.figma.com/)